 On this sweeping, eclectic adventure through Turkmenistan, marvel at the towering white-marble structures of Ashgabat, roam through barren deserts and a world-class canyon, and spend the night camped out beside the flaming Gates of Hell.
-For 10 action-packed days we’ll zig-zag around Central Asia’s most eccentric country.
-We’ll wander around Soviet relics, salty underground lakes, and Sufi shrines, and relax in the seaside city of Turkmenbashi, named in honor of the inscrutably erratic former president.
+For 10 action-packed days, we’ll zig-zag around Turkmenistan to experience Soviet relics, salty underground lakes, and Sufi shrines, and relax in the seaside city of Turkmenbashi, named for the controversial former president.
 The top highlight: a night in the desert spent sleeping alongside a crater that has been continuously burning for nearly 50 years—the most beautiful accident ever created by well-meaning Soviet geologists.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you: